balena-io/pinejs/docs/Types.md

 ## Definition

 ### SBVR
-The SBVR definition for types can be found at: `/src/common/sbvr-parser/Type.sbvr`
+The SBVR definition for types can be found at [/src/common/extended-sbvr-parser/Type.sbvr](../src/common/extended-sbvr-parser/Type.sbvr)

 ### The Rest
 "The Rest" can be found at: `/src/server/src/sbvr-compiler/types`